nylas-samples/nylas-hacktoberfest-2023/code-samples/grant/node/update-grants/readme.md

 # Update Grants using Nylas Node.js SDK

-This sample will show you to easily update grants with the Nylas Node.js SDK.
+This sample will show you how to easily override the existing grant scopes with the Nylas Node.js SDK.

 ## Setup